Pariyatti/mobile-spikes/ui-spikes/reactnative-js-spike/README.md

 # Introduction

 The spike is based on Expo (http://expo.io) framework which is "Ruby on Rails"-like set of tools for ReactNative applications.

+# Try it out

+1. Install Expo on your phone.
+2. Open this link on your phone: (exp://exp.host/@takaczapka/pariyatti)

 # Prerequisites

 ```
 sudo npm install expo-cli --global
 ```

 # Template created with

 ```
 expo init pariyatti
 # option: `blank`
 ```

 # Setup the app

 ```
 cd pariyatti
 npm install